 Furthermore, many students consider that the world of academic writing is one which they struggle to access.
 Benson et al (1994) noted that initiation is largely by self-discovery rather than by a more direct form of teaching.
-Moreover, Ivaniĉ and Lea (2006) argued that, in the UK, there has been an ad hoc approach to fixing problems with academic writing rather than integrating the teaching of writing into learning more generally.
+Moreover, Ivanic and Lea (2006) argued that, in the UK, there has been an ad hoc approach to fixing problems with academic writing rather than integrating the teaching of writing into learning more generally.
 They claimed that a lack of integration of academic writing support and disciplinary teaching was the main critique of current practices.
 There continues to be a debate about perceiving academic writing as a student problem to be fixed as opposed to a new form of literacy to be taught in context (Knudsen 2013).

-with writing skills from centralised university support centres (Barkas 2011).
-In addition, students are increasingly adopting a consumerist approach and expecting value for money which includes the provision of 'sufficient' advice and support in the area of academic writing.
+addition, students are increasingly adopting a consumerist approach and expecting value for money which includes the provision of 'sufficient' advice and support in the area of academic writing.
 Indeed, The National Student Survey (NSS) (2013) has highlighted this right to advice and support with academic studies through the wording of its questions to final year students.